SAP/generator-easy-ui5/README.md

 ## Installation

 1. Get [Node.js](https://nodejs.org/en/download/) (version 8.5 or higher)
-2. Install the generator
+2. Install the generator globally
     ```sh
-    npm install -g yo generator-easy-ui5
+    npm install -g yo
     ```
+2. Install the generator, from the generator folder do
+    ```sh
+    npm link
+    ```
 3. Verify your installation to see if Yeoman has been installed correctly
     ```sh
     yo
     ```
-  Make sure you see the `easy-ui5` generator listed.
+  Make sure you see the `msc-ui5` generator listed.

 ## Bootstrapping a new UI5 project